astropy/pyvo/docs/registry/index.rst

   from the vocabulary at http://www.ivoa.net/messenger giving the rough spectral location of the resource.
 * :py:class:`pyvo.registry.Author` (``author``): an author (“creator”).
-  This is a single SQL pattern, and given the sloppy practicies in the VO, you should probably generously use wildcards.
+  This is a single SQL pattern, and given the sloppy practices in the VO for how to write author names, you should probably generously use wildcards.
 * :py:class:`pyvo.registry.Datamodel` (``datamodel``): one of obscore,
   epntap, or regtap: only return TAP services having tables of this kind.
 * :py:class:`pyvo.registry.Ivoid` (``ivoid``): exactly match a single IVOA identifier (that is, in effect, the primary key in the VO).
+* :py:class:`pyvo.registry.Spatial` (``spatial``): match resources
+  covering a certain geometry (point, circle, polygon, or MOC).
+  *RegTAP 1.2 Extension*.
+* :py:class:`pyvo.registry.Spectral` (``spectral``): match resources
+  covering a certain part of the spectrum (usually, but not limited to, the electromagnetic spectrum).  *RegTAP 1.2 Extension*.

 Multiple contratints are combined conjunctively (”AND”).

+Constraints marked with *RegTAP 1.2 Extension* are not available on all IVOA RegTAP services (they are on pyVO's default RegTAP endpoint, though).
+Also refer to the class documentation for further caveats on these.

 Hence, to look for for resources with UV data mentioning white dwarfs you could either run::